syncfusion-content/wpf-docs/wpf/DockingManager/Dealing-with-Windows.md

 ### Setting States for Window programmatically

-The states for the particular child window can be set programmatically using the **SetState** method of DockingManager containing two argument.
+The states for the particular child window can be set programmatically using the **SetState** method of DockingManager containing two arguments.

 {% highlight c# %}